-Since the separat from the Ministry of Justice, view is that it must continue to keep the Minister informed its progress preparations for an election and general event readiness but, as conduct elections, the Electoral Act 1993 provides all the necessary mechanisms for public oversight, accountability and reporting.
-Nevertheless, following a general election, the must report to the inister on the services it provided to enrolment and voting statisticssubstantive issues that aroseany necessary or desirable changes to administrative processes or practiceslegislative amendmentsmatters the Minister asks to address and any other matter it considers relevant.
-Under the Act, is also required to consider and report on electoral matters referred to it by the inister or the House of Representatives.
+Since the EC was separated from the Ministry of Justice, its view is that it must continue to keep the Minister informed of its progress on preparations for an election and general event readiness, but, as for conducting elections, the Electoral Act 1993 provides all of the necessary mechanisms for public oversight, accountability and reporting.
+Nevertheless, following a general election, the EC must report to the Minister on the services it provided to electors, enrolment and voting statistics, any substantive issues that arose, any necessary or desirable changes to administrative processes or practices, legislative amendments, matters that the Minister asks it to address and any other matter it considers relevant.
+Under the Act, it is also required to consider and report on electoral matters referred to it by the Minister or the House of Representatives.

-unding requests n the order of NZ$6 to Parliament through the Minister of Justice to a corelevel service and staffing at national office.
-Depending on the year in elect cycle, request also include funds for elector enrolment, general and local authority elections, the Māori lectoral ption and work of the Representation Commission.
-Over a three-year elect cycle the requests approximately NZ$100 to administer elections, of which roughly 50 is used for elector enrolment and 50 for conducting the election.
-Separate funding requests are made for on demand events such as citizen and initiated referend and byelections. nnual budgets are reviewed regularly to ensure they meet the overnment’s expectations for efficiency and effectiveness and business cases must accompany funding requests.
+The EC makes funding requests on the order of NZ$6 million each year to Parliament through the Minister of Justice to provide a core-level service and staffing at its national office.
+Depending on where the year falls in the electoral cycle, a request may also include funds for elector enrolment, general and local authority elections, the Māori electoral option and the work of the Representation Commission.
+Over a three-year electoral cycle, the EC requests approximately NZ$100 million to administer elections, of which roughly 50 percent is used for elector enrolment and 50 percent for conducting the elections.
+Separate funding requests are made for “on demand” events such as citizen- and government-initiated referendums and by-elections.
+The EC’s annual budgets are reviewed regularly to ensure that they meet the government’s expectations for efficiency and effectiveness, and business cases must accompany funding requests.

-The requirement for the to act independently is embodied in the Electoral Act 1993.
-The Act stipulates that must act independently in performing its statutory functions and duties and exercising its statutory powers. , functions and duties under the Crown Entities Act 2004 are expressly exempted from this requirement for independence.
+The requirement for the EC to act independently is embodied in the Electoral Act 1993.
+The Act stipulates that it must act independently in performing its statutory functions and duties and exercising its statutory powers.
+On the other hand, its functions and duties under the Crown Entities Act 2004 are expressly exempted from this requirement for independence.

-The works with policy advisors from the Ministry of Justice and provides advice and assistance to the Minister on proposed legislation and recommended changes to the Electoral Act 1993.
-There are, however, no powers for to make regulations or advance rulingsll regulations under the Act are made by Order-in-Council. election advertisinghe Minister may not recommend any changes without agreement from at least half the leaders of the political parties represented in Parliament and unless at least percent of their agree.
+The EC works with policy advisors from the Ministry of Justice and provides advice and assistance to the Minister on proposed legislation and recommended changes to the Electoral Act 1993.
+There are, however, no powers for it to make regulations or advance rulings; all regulations under the Act are made by Order-in-Council.

+One very interesting and unique feature of New Zealand’s electoral law is the inclusion of so-called “reserved provisions.”
+The Electoral Act 1993 identifies six fundamental features of the electoral law, including the minimum age for voting, the mixed member proportional (MMP) method of voting, the term of Parliament, the establishment of a Representation Commission, the periodic adjustment of electoral division boundaries, and the adjustment of the quota for political boundary redistribution, that cannot be repealed or amended unless passed by a majority vote of 75% of all members of Parliament or carried by a majority vote at a poll of electors.
+These provisions set a higher standard for the change or elimination of important features of New Zealand’s democratic system and would block a government from acting without a broad consensus.
+A similar provision exists with regard to election advertising pertaining to the display of signage on public roadways.
+The Minister may not recommend any changes without agreement from at least half of the leaders of the political parties represented in Parliament and unless at least 75 percent of their MPs agree.